BioMartinez/Portfolio/README.md

 This repository also has a Library Project with MS SQL schema with data.
 You can find here two files:
 - `Library project Database` - SQL code of creating database and tables, inserting some data and creating a view
+- `Query examples` - Examples of queries that can extract specific data from the database
 - `Stored procedures` - SQL code that can save on a database and be reused whenever you need (e.g. frequently executed scripts)

 The UML diagram of this project is as follows: